uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/data_fitting/terms.rst

 We define a **partition** of `[a, b)` to be a collection of :math:`n` points (**partition points**) :math:`\left\{ x_{i}\right}, i = 1, \dots, n` such as :math:`a = x_1 < x_2 < \dots < x_n = b`.
+In general when there is no condition with respect to the distances between the :math:`x_i`, the partition is referred to as a **non-uniform partition**.

 Spline has ``k`` degree if it can be expressed by the following polynomial: